 BI205L General Physiology Lab.
 1 hour.
 Lab exercises that accompany BI205.
 Must be taken concurrently with BI205.
 2 lab hours.
 Spring.

 BI206 Invertebrate Zoology/Parasitology.
 3 hours.
 Anatomy, development and taxonomy of animals without backbones.
 3 lectures.
 Prerequisites: BI101-102.
-Spring.
+Even-numbered Fall.

 BI206L Invertebrate Zoology/Parasitology Lab.
 1 hour.
 Lab exercises that accompany BI206.
 Must be taken concurrently with BI206.
 2 lab hours.
-Spring.
+Even-numbered Fall.

 BI300 Ornithology.
 3 hours.
 This course is about the biology of birds.
 Topics include avian ecology, evolution, behavior and identification.
 Students will learn to identify the birds of Missouri by sight and by sound.
 Includes a survey of the orders of birds of the world and field trips to view and study local birds.
 3 lectures.
 Prerequisite: BI101.
 Even-numbered Springs.